Multiplicative Invariance for a Class of Subsets of the Complex Plane: The Other State Graph ( )

 \section{The Other State Graph ($n=2$)}

-This appendix is a supplement to the discussion of Figure~\ref{fig:radix} in Section~\ref{section:2}.
-We assume familiarity with that portion of this document.
-The goal of this appendix is to present the state graph governing equivalent radix expansions in base $-2+i$.
+This appendix is a supplement to the discussion of Figure~\ref{fig:radix} in Section~\ref{section:complexCase}.
+Here we present the state graph governing equivalent radix expansions in base $-2+i$.

 In Lemma~\ref{lem:lemstates}, the difference $p(k)-q(k)$ may take on a larger number of values when $n=2$.
 This increases the number of realizable states and thus complicates the corresponding state graph.
-The reasoning we employed to derive the state graph for $n\geq3$ applies in the case $n=2$ as well.
+The method used to derive the state graph for $n\geq3$ applies in the case $n=2$.
 We do not include the details.
 We do include the notation required to parse the diagrams for the new states in the state graph, the primary claim from \cite{G82} about the graph (Theorem~\ref{thm:rules2}), and the graph itself (Figure~\ref{fig:radix2}).
 The new edges particular to $n=2$ are highlighted in blue and any successor of a blue edge is also a new state particular to the $n=2$ case.

 We make special mention that we only label the edges that correspond to the first distinction between a pair of expansions.
 The interested reader can derive any edge label using the value of the source and successor states of the edge and (\ref{eq:graphkey}).